 - What will the chat cover?

 - How do we plan to engage and give back to the Twitter chat community we build?

 - What time would you host this chat?

 At the same time, ask your audience if they’d be interested in a Twitter chat.
-Scrap the idea completely if the initial response to your research is poor – nobody wants to invest resources in something that likely won’t pay off.
+Scrap the idea entirely if the initial response to your research is poor – nobody wants to invest resources in something that likely won’t pay off.

 So far, among the types of tweets that drive engagement, we have question-based tweets and those that poll your audience.
 Here are three more tweet styles to add to your content bucket:

 This means you either teach something in a tweet (or Twitter thread) as Todoist does:

 And, share updates to keep users/customers informed.

 - It’s also essential you make an occasional entertaining tweet to keep things light and human – such tweets fall into the category of most-liked tweets of all time since they offer a blend of personality, your human side, and a few behind-the-scenes (BTS).